ESGF/esgf-user-support/docs/videos.rst

 ESGF Data Access
 ----------------
-- `ESGF Data Access <https://www.youtube.com/watch?v=mtqyex1MKyU&t=1s>`_, part of the Webinar on Access to CORDEX and CMIP6 Climate data by the `IS-ENES3 <https://is.enes.org/>`_ project, the European part of ESFG.
+- `ESGF Data Access <https://www.youtube.com/watch?v=mtqyex1MKyU&t=1s>`_, part of the Webinar on Access to CORDEX and CMIP6 Climate data by the `IS-ENES3 <https://is.enes.org/>`_ project, the European part of ESGF.

 Globus Download from LLNL